fleola/my-app/components-new-app/README.md

-## Context - 02
+## Function Components - 01

-Consume the LanguageContext within the DisplayLanguage component by using the context consumer, and show the selected language in an h1 tag.
+Rewrite the Welcome component to be a function component.